The best deals from all the stores' holiday sales

 The Google Pixel 3 and the Pixel 3 XL are discounted by $100 and $150 respectively on Google's store, bringing both high-end phones back to their Black Friday weekend prices.
 They will remain at these prices until Dec.
 22.

-The Fitbit Versa watch is back to its Black Friday weekend price of $150 at Amazon on Sunday.
+The Fitbit Versa watch is actually a hair below its Black Friday weekend price.

 The Amazon Fire TV Cube is now available for just $10 more than its Black Friday price.